+The new survey process was not immediately accepted for use in the locality pay program.
+In fact, the Federal Salary Council recommended that the original NCS methods not be used to set Federal pay.
 The Pay Agent also concluded that certain major aspects of the NCS program would have to be improved before it would be prudent to use NCS data for making pay comparisons under the locality pay program.
 In 2002, Pay Agent and BLS staff implemented three of the five planned improvements in the NCS program, and the Federal Salary Council recommended that we begin to phase in the use of NCS data to set locality pay.
+Since the 2005 report (for locality pay in 2007), we have used only NCS survey results for the locality pay program.